 Our Honours College

-Windesheim Honours College (WHC) is the first professional college in the Netherlands, founded in 2009.
-We provide a challenging environment with personal development opportunities to ensure that you realize your full potential as a global citizen.
+Windesheim Honours College (WHC) provides a challenging environment with personal development opportunities to ensure that you realize your full potential as a global citizen.
+WHC offers two unique programmes: 1. the four-year English taught BBA-programme Global Project and Change Management (GPCM) and 2. the one-year Dutch taught Honours Programme (HP).

-We offer a unique four-year Bachelor's programme in Global Project and Change Management.
-The programme is looking for talented and motivated students who want to go the extra mile, who are passionate about global issues, enjoy teamwork, have an open mind, are eager to gain new perspectives and have a solution-oriented drive in approaching challenges.
+The study GPCM is looking for talented and motivated students who want to go the extra mile, who are passionate about global issues, enjoy teamwork, have an open mind, are eager to gain new perspectives and have a solution-oriented drive in approaching challenges.
 It's important that we're right for each other, not only in terms of the programme content, but also in terms of our approach to learning.

 Our core values